Thilo Maatsch: Life

 father.
 Due to financial problems it was not possible for Maatsch to study at the Bauhaus, because of his young family he also had to nourish.

 But his desire for studies remained not any longer unfulfilled.
 Moholy-Nagy, Kandinsky and Klee permitted him to study in their studios.
-Most probably Kandinsky together with the Bauhaus figured out a permission for Maatsch to attend Bauhaus in Berlin and Weimar in his holidays (he worked as a teacher in Königslutter) without paying fees.
+Most probably Kandinsky together with the Bauhaus figured out permission for Maatsch to attend Bauhaus in Berlin and Weimar in his holidays (he worked as a teacher in Königslutter) without paying fees.

 In 1925 he joined the November Group and from this year onwards till 1932 he participated annually in the renowned Große Berliner Kunstausstellung.
 In 1927 Herwarth Walden, one of the most important discoverers and promoters of German avant-garde art in the early twentieth century, arranged for Maatsch an exhibition in his prestigious gallery "Der Sturm".
 Determined by the Nazi policy his art work was considered as degenerated and he withered on the vine.
-Maatsch's rediscovery ensued 1966.
+Maatsch's rediscovery ensued in 1966.